Emoney2002/Bitcoin_Price/README.md

 Trading volume has a moderate correlation with Bitcoin prices.
 The Bitcoin price has shown significant fluctuations, with large spikes in the closing price over time.
 Model
-We used a Linear Regression model to predict the closing price.
+I used a Linear Regression model to predict the closing price.
 The input features for the model were:

 Open price
 High price